fehawen/cpr/README.md

 ### about

-16-color palettes to be used with this simple little `pal` script to give our terminals freshly new colors whenever we feel like it.
+16-color palettes and their friend `pal` to give us fresh new terminal colors on demand.

-Some of the palettes have been generated using the fantastic [pywal](https://github.com/dylanaraps/pywal).
-Some of the palettes have not.
+Some of the palettes were made with [pywal](https://github.com/dylanaraps/pywal).
+Some of the palettes were not.

-It should be mentioned that `pal` is heavily inspired by [paleta](https://github.com/dylanaraps/paleta/blob/master/paleta) and [okpal](https://github.com/dylanaraps/okpal/blob/master/okpal).
-Hopefully the author does not mind, or otherwise have me know so.
+`pal` is very much inspired by [paleta](https://github.com/dylanaraps/paleta/blob/master/paleta) and [okpal](https://github.com/dylanaraps/okpal/blob/master/okpal).

 ### install